 White River State Park

 Located in downtown Indianapolis, White River State Park is on both sides of the White River and is 267 acres in size.
-Home to the Indianapolis Zoo, Eiteljorg Museum, Indiana State Museum, Victory Field along with many memorials.
-Find lots of green space for playing and picnicking along with trails and walkways.
+It is home to the Indianapolis Zoo, Eiteljorg Museum, Indiana State Museum, Victory Field, and many memorials.
+There is lots of green space for playing and picnicking, along with trails and walkways.

-Located at 801 W. Washington St. Open from 5 a.m. to 11 p.m. daily.
-Free to enter park, attractions are extra.
+Located at 801 W. Washington St., it is Open from 5 a.m. to 11 p.m. daily.
+The park is free to enter, but the attractions are extra.

 Mammoth Cave Planning Guide